RichardBack/PetHotelManagement/README.md

 🔗 [Watch the Enhancements Video - Software Engineering and Design](https://youtu.be/THa4Mwbl8nI)

-### Code Reviews in Design:
+### Code Reviews in Software Engineering and Design:
-During the enhancement of the **Pet Hotel Management (PETBag) system**, code reviews were a crucial part of the development process.
-They helped improve design choices, ensuring the correct application of object-oriented principles such as inheritance and polymorphism.
+Code reviews were crucial to the development process while enhancing the **Pet Hotel Management (PETBag) system**.
+They helped improve design choices and ensured the correct application of object-oriented principles such as inheritance and polymorphism.
 Peer feedback was instrumental in refining the system's architecture and optimizing the transition from Java to Python.

 ## 📂 Category Two: **Algorithms and Data Structures**